 Broadly speaking, there are 4 different kinds of fear and anxiety in dogs:

-- Instinctive fear response – another dog might lunge, bark or maybe growls at your dog.
-They instinctively find the situation scary.
+- Instinctive fear response – another dog might lunge, bark or maybe growls at your dog which they instinctively find the situation to be scary.

 - Learned fear response – a child on a scooter accidentally bumps into your dog at the park.
-Your dog learns that children, scooters and the park might be dangerous.
-They become fearful and anxious in the park; around scooters; and or around children.
+Your dog learns that children, scooters and/or the park might be dangerous.
+They become fearful and anxious in the park; around scooters; and/or around children

 - Phobias – this is where your dog develops a long-lasting, extreme fear of something very specific.
 This can be of something seemingly random – fireworks, balloons, men with hats – or a learned fear response that has escalated after repeated exposure to something they find scary (other dogs, strangers, travel… even children on scooters in parks!)